 What Can You Do at a Dark Sky Park?

-With the promise of a beautiful, warm summer on our agenda, Dark Sky Park is hosting a variety of great events that must be attended.
-Not only are these events a blast in themselves, but they are a great way to familiarize yourself with the Park if you have never been before.
+With the promise of beautiful, warm summers, the Headlands International Dark Sky Park hosts a variety of great events that must be attended.
+Not only are these events a blast in themselves, but they are a great way to familiarize yourself with the park if you have never been before.

-Since the Dark Sky Park has miles of trails to traverse, as well as an inland lake, naturologist Maureen Stine will lead adventurers on a hands-on hike that will examine both land and water ecologies.
+Since the dark sky park has miles of trails to traverse, as well as an inland lake, a naturologist may lead adventurers on a hands-on hike that examines both land and water ecologies.
 Or, guests can hike, cycle, ski, and snap pictures throughout the woodlands.

 When Should You Visit a Dark Sky Park?